edgarkp/ElecConsForecasting/README.md

 # Electricity Consumption Forecasting
 The following study aims to forecast the electricity consumption of a particular building during the 18th February 2010.
 The forecasting will also assess the impact of the outdoor air temperature.
+The project is written in R and Markdown

 ## Dataset